MicrosoftDocs/VBA-Docs/api/Word.MailMessage.Reply.md

 # MailMessage.Reply method (Word)

-Opens a new e-mail message — with the sender's address on the  **To** line — for replying to the active message.
+Opens a new email message — with the sender's address on the  **To** line — for replying to the active message.

 ## Syntax